coddra/cuilt/README.md

 # Cuilt

-Cuilt is a corss-platform build system for C that does not need installation.
+Cuilt is a build system for C that does not need installation.
 To see in-production usage, check out [collaps](https://github.com/coddra/collaps).

 Inspired by but not based on Tsoding's [nobuild](https://github.com/tsoding/nobuild).

-**Disclaimer:** *Still under development.
-Mostly tested on linux, does not work on windows, not tested on macos.
-Stating it is cross-platform is a bit bold for now.*
+**Cuilt is not yet crossplatform.** Works on linux for now.

 ## Usage